Country house with 3 bedrooms and swimming pool in Martina Franca, Italy

 It has two double bedrooms with ensuite shower rooms, and one bedroom with double sofa-bed and ensuite toilet/basin (a cot is available on request).

-ESSENTIALLY WE REGARD THE TRULLO AS SLEEPING 4 + 2 GUESTS, AS THE SMALL BEDROOM HAS ONLY A SOFA BED AND ENSUITE TOILET AND HANDBASIN.
+ESSENTIALLY WE REGARD THE TRULLO AS SLEEPING 4 + 2 GUESTS, AS THE SMALL BEDROOM HAS ONLY SMALL DOUBLE BED AND ENSUITE TOILET AND HANDBASIN.

 The pool is open from mid-May to September - and longer if weather permits.